 It take more time and work to create boards with more specific keywords in the titles and descriptions, and also to save relevant pins to them.
 But that’s how you leverage Pinterest SEO and rank your pins for many different keywords and not trying to compete just for a few generic keywords that define your niche.

 5. Lots Pins with Broken Links

 It’s not common for other types of websites to have so many error pages, but with eCommerce sites, this happens over and over again.
 They have a collection of products, then they remove some products, and others are out of stock or out of production.
 But your pins on Pinterest are still linked to those broken pages.

 Pinterest is very smart at identifying these problems – I’ve seen it many times when Pinterest accounts suddenly face a huge drop in traffic and impressions on Pinterest.
 This often happens when your Pinterest account has a lot of pins linked to broken pages.

-Pinterest doesn’t want to show pins that go to error pages and get frustrated users, so they reduce distribution of the pins from your account, basically your account gets a mild penalty.
-It’s not suspended or blocked, but usually you can see a significant drop in your account’s performance very fast.
+Pinterest doesn’t want to show pins that go to error pages and get frustrated users, so they reduce the distribution of the pins from your account, basically, your account gets a mild penalty.
+It’s not suspended or blocked, but usually, you can see a significant drop in your account’s performance very fast.

 To avoid this, as an eCommerce seller you need to be proactive and if you know that some product is gone, don’t leave that page empty.
 At least redirect it to your home page, or to a category page that shows similar products so that Pinterest users when they land on your site, don’t feel completely lost, or deceived by your pin.